ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - summarize relevant course-related literature for your project
 - include clear description of what was accomplished
 - include a clear summary of results (may include null results/ failed findings)

+## Translation Mini Project

+For this assignment you can choose any topic other than the one your project is for and produce a short demo, illustration, or replication that makes some aspect of the the topic accessible for a broader audience.

+For this, you must submit a one paragraph proposal that describes your demo  Once that's approved that it will count, you have two weeks to build your demo or replication.
+The latest your demo may be submitted is at the same time as your final project.

+The proposal will be graded on specification and may be resubmitted until successful.
+Your demo proposal must:
+- state the topic from class your demo relates to
+- state the format/medium your demo will take:
+  - illustration, replication, interactive visualization, etc
+- describe the target audience (a particular type of scientists, impacted people, software engineers, layperson, etc)
+- describes what your demo will do by answering the relevant questions from the list below:
+  - what will a person learn by reading/ using your demo?
+  - if it's interactive what will vary? what will be the inputs?
+  - what specific result will you replicate?
+- describe a demo that is an appropriate scope (not too large or too small)

+The demo will be graded on specification and can be revised and resubmitted one time.
+Your demo must:
+- describe a topic accurately
+- be accessible to the specified topic model
+- meet the description in the proposal

+With your demo or after, submit a one paragraph reflection describing what you learned doing this exercise.
+The reflection will be graded on completion.